BSN, RN, NCSN

 Below are some reminders to help keep our students healthy.

-IF YOUR CHILD IS SICK, KEEP THEM AT HOME!
+IF YOUR CHILD OR ANY HOUSEHOLD MEMBER IS SICK, KEEP YOUR CHILD AT HOME!

 If your child has any of the following, they will be sent home:

-To keep the spread of illnesses to a minimum, DO NOT send children back to school until you have spoken with the school nurse and received a return date!
+To keep the spread of illnesses to a minimum, DO NOT send children that have been sick back to school until you have spoken with the school nurse and received a return date!

 Important prevention tips: